Transition Metal Dichalcogenides Multijunction Solar Cells Toward the Multicolor Limit: Theory and Methods

 Although the SQ limit assumes unity absorptance above $E_g$, real TMD absorbers are ultrathin (less than 1 nm for a monolayer); consequently, their absorption cannot be unity.
 Also, it is dominated by strong excitonic resonances and large absorption coefficients in the visible; nevertheless, tens-of-nanometers thickness is typically required to approach unity absorptance over broad spectral windows without strong light trapping.\cite{ReichPop2023,JariwalaAtwater2017} We therefore supplement the step-absorber model with a thickness-dependent absorptance model:

 where $\alpha(E)$ and $F(E)$ are the absorption coefficient and an optional path-length enhancement factor, respectively.
-To capture TMD-like spectral shape, we adopt a minimal excitonic absorption coefficient model consisting of an Urbach tail, a continuum onset, and A/B exciton peaks (see Supplement Information).
+To capture TMD-like spectral shape, we adopt a minimal excitonic absorption coefficient model consisting of an Urbach tail, a continuum onset, and A/B exciton peaks (Section 6, Supporting Information).
 Because reciprocity requires the same $A(E;t)$ in Eq.~\eqref{eq:J0rad_general}, thickness directly affects both $J_\mathrm{sc}$ and $V_\mathrm{oc}$.

+The excitonic peaks in this model describe optical absorption, not an assumption that every exciton is collected as useful current.
+Strong exciton binding in TMDs, finite exciton diffusion length, and field- or interface-assisted dissociation can be included by replacing $A(E;t)$ with $A^{\mathrm{col}}(E;t)$ in Eq.~\eqref{eq:Acol_main}.
+In this representation, exciton recombination and transfer-induced traps reduce $\eta_{\mathrm{diss}}\eta_{\mathrm{tr}}$ and/or $\mathrm{ERE}$; consequently, type-II vdW junctions, built-in fields, low-barrier contacts, and encapsulated clean interfaces are required for an experimental device to approach the thermodynamic limit.

 In the ultrathin regime, geometric-optics light-trapping factors (e.g., $4n^2$, where $n$ is the refractive index) may be overly optimistic.
-At an elementary level, the path-length enhancement factor is simply $F(E)=L_{\mathrm{eff}}(E)/t$, i.e., the ratio between the average optical distance traveled by photons inside the absorber and the physical thickness $t$: $F(E)=1$ describes a single-pass planar film, while $F(E)>1$ reflects multi-pass propagation and light trapping (back reflectors, resonant cavities, and scattering/angle randomization).
+The path-length enhancement factor is simply $F(E)=L_{\mathrm{eff}}(E)/t$, i.e., the ratio between the average optical distance traveled by photons inside the absorber and the physical thickness $t$: $F(E)=1$ describes a single-pass planar film, while $F(E)>1$ reflects multi-pass propagation and light trapping (back reflectors, resonant cavities, and scattering/angle randomization).
 In thick absorbers with randomized ray directions, the broadband average is bounded by the Yablonovitch limit $F\le 4n^2$.\cite{YuRamanFan2010}

 When the thickness becomes comparable to the wavelength, however, light is better viewed as coupling through a finite set of radiative and guided modes, and the number of usable optical channels grows with thickness.
 Yu, Raman, and Fan derived wave-optics bounds on the maximum achievable enhancement in nanophotonic textures as a function of thickness and in-plane periodicity,\cite{YuRamanFan2010} and Miller emphasized the more general thickness--functionality connection for broadband optics.\cite{MillerThickness2023} To capture this thickness-limited behavior without committing to a specific nanophotonic design, we introduce a normalized broadband enhancement function $g(t)\in[0,1]$ and define a thickness-dependent path-length enhancement factor: